sandialabs/canary/docs/source/user/usage.execute_and_analyze.rst

 Run only the analysis section of a test
 ---------------------------------------

 After a test is run, the analysis sections can be run with the :ref:`nvtest analyze<nvtest-analyze>` command.
-Consider the test introduced in :ref:`basics-execute-and-analyze`, repeated here for convenience:
+Consider the test introduced in :ref:`usage-execute-and-analyze`, repeated here for convenience:

 .. literalinclude:: /examples/execute_and_analyze/execute_and_analyze.pyt
     :language: python